gscharf94/GAS-Reddit-mnlynam/README.md

 * A range from B2:C10 with checkmarks and southern state names.
 * A drop down selection on E3 where the possible values come from the previous range

 For this, we should use the ```onEdit(e)``` function which runs everytime somebody edits a value in the spreadsheet.
-Conveniently for this purpose, the variable ```e``` is passed automatically into this function as an input.
+Conveniently for this purpose, the variable ```e``` (stands for event) is passed automatically into this function as an input.
 This object has a few useful attributes, the most relevant being ```oldValue``` which will be the value of the cell before the edit.

 This means we just need to..